-(a) To document the compliance status with the conditions listed in the table below, the Permittee shall maintain daily records of the pressure drop across the corresponding dust collectors controlling the particulate emissions from its associated emission units.
-The Permittee shall include in its daily record when a pressure drop reading is not taken and the reason for the lack of a pressure drop reading (e.g., the process did not operate that day).
+- (a) To document the compliance status with Condition D.3.6, the Permittee shall maintain records of visible emission notations of the Abrasive De-gating, Cleaning/Finishing Operations stack exhaust once per day.
+The Permittee shall include in its daily record when a visible emission notation is not taken and the reason for the lack of visible emission notation (e.g. the process did not operate that day). - (b) Section C General Record Keeping Requirements contains the Permittee's obligations with regard to the records required by this condition.